-- 1. No athlete shall be allowed to compete with loose or dangling oversized jewelry or accessories.
-Example hoop earrings, scarf, charm bracelets, pocket watch chains.
-Exception to the above: wrist watches, small stud earrings discretion by staging personal to religious charm necklaces. - 2.
+- 1. No athlete shall be allowed to compete with jewelry. - a.
+Exception to the above: wrist watches.
+Medical necklaces or bracelets taped to the body. - 2.
 No head gear shall be worn by an athlete during competition unless it is needed as a hair retention device.
 These devices shall be kept plain and to team colors and if possible no writing allowed.